-Moore, a city worker, had been called in to work, and his young wife, Glenda, alone with Connor, 4, and Brandon 2, left their flooded home and was driving towards her sister’s house in Brooklyn when her SUV became stuck.
+Moore, a city worker, had been called into work, and his young wife, Glenda, along with Connor, 4, and Brandon 2, left their flooded home and was driving towards her sister’s house in Brooklyn when her SUV became stuck.
 As the water swelled, she lost her grip on the boys and they were swept away.

 Anatomy of a Disaster

 Millions of people in the New York area were without power for at least a week after the storm, some for several weeks.
 So as the world watched in disbelief at the destruction of the storm, many New Yorkers missed out on the news and didn’t know the enormity of what had hit them.